tonijjohnson2024-ux/vmware-prereqs/README.md

 </p>

 <h1>VMware Workstation - Prerequisites and Installation</h1>
-This project provides a step-by-step guide for installing VMware Workstation Pro and preparing a Windows Server 2022 ISO for use in a virtualized lab environment.<br />
+This project covers the prerequisites for installing **VMware Workstation Pro** and preparing a **Windows Server 2022 ISO** for use in a virtualized lab environment.
+Completing these steps ensures your system is ready for virtualization labs and foundational IT exercises as part of the **CourseCareers IT Certification** program.<br />

 <h2>Video Demonstration</h2>